Object name: 1917 (Memorial) Plaque

 Lived Here From 1809 – 1817

 Designed by Ellen G. Hill, sister of Constance Hill, one of Jane’s biographers, the plaque was executed by the architect Charles Evelyn Simmons.
 It includes personal objects and places connected with Jane’s life.
 The carved oak surround with pediment and pilasters each side recalls a window at 4 Sydney Place, Bath – a home of the Austen family.
 The repeated acorn detail in raised relief recreates the design of a muslin shawl said to have been worked on by Jane and also reflects the importance of the Navy in her life.

-Placed next to what was the original front doorway onto the main road, and protected from the elements only by the classical-style pediment, the plaque had suffered during its first 100 years, and has recently been conserved in preparation for the 200th anniversary of Jane’s death.
+Placed next to what was the original front doorway onto the main road, and protected from the elements only by the classical-style pediment, the plaque had suffered during its first 100 years, and was conserved in preparation for the 200th anniversary of Jane’s death in 2017.

-It is fitting that one hundred years on from the original contribution made by Jane’s American fans that funding for this conservation has been provided by JASNA (the Jane Austen Society of North America), to ensure the preservation of this significant memorial into the next century and beyond.
+Funding for the recent conservation was generously provided by JASNA (the Jane Austen Society of North America) and its members, to ensure the preservation of this significant memorial into the next century and beyond.

 Other objects you might like: